symfony/symfony-docs/book/security.rst

 The security component can be configured via your application configuration.
 In fact, most standard security setups are just a matter of using the right configuration.
-The following configuration tells Symfony to secure any URL matching ``/admin/*`` and to ask the user for credentials using basic HTTP authentication (i.e. the old-school username/password box):
+The following configuration tells Symfony2 to secure any URL matching ``/admin/*`` and to ask the user for credentials using basic HTTP authentication (i.e. the old-school username/password box):